AdoptOpenJDK/install-jdk/README.md

 #### `source`

-A custom source location of a JDK.
-This might be either a local directory, a compressed file, or an url.
+JDK source location.
+It could be [releases, nightly] builds from AdoptOpenJDK.
+This might also be a local directory, a compressed file, or an url.

+Defaults to `releases` : download from AdoptOpenJDK

 #### `archiveExtension`